 KEY RESPONSIBILITIES INCLUDE:

-• Recruit, Screen and Enroll program participants and document all services as required by the program and agency procedures.
+Accurately document all services as required by program and agency procedures.

 REQUIRED EDUCATION, COMPETENCIES, SKILLS AND ABILITIES INCLUDE:

-• Bachelors degree required with at least three years of professional work experience preferably in employment services and/or case management.
-At least 1 year of supervisory experience required.
+Bachelors degree required with at least two years of professional work experience.

-• Experience building trusting relationships and collaborative efforts with diverse individuals, employers, colleges and community partners.
+Experience building trusting relationships and collaborative efforts with diverse individuals, community partners.

-• Ability to interact professionally with people from diverse socio-economic, racial, ethnic, and varying cultural groups.
+Ability to interact appropriately with people from diverse socio-economic, racial, ethnic and varying cultural groups.

-• Ensure confidentiality in all areas of responsibility and have respect for the value, potential, and dignity for all program participants.
+Respect for the value, potential and dignity for all program participants.